At a Glance

 Cypress Mountain is about a 30 min drive from Vancouver, the roads are usually clear so you can reach the parking lot in most cars.
 It can be icy so proceed with caution in bad weather.
 Cypress does have a bus that travels from North Vancouver to the mountain frequently but it is $25 per person (2020), it might be better to rent an Evo or Modo and share with a friend.
 Parking is free and quite large (though there can still be significant back up during a sunny weekend).

-At the ski resort there are flush toilets, a café, an indoor dining area (may be closed due to COVID-19), winter gear rentals, and drinking water.
+At the ski resort there are flush toilets, a café, an indoor dining area, winter gear rentals, and drinking water.

 Get your free liability waiver at Black Mountain Lodge in the parking lot on the way from your car to the trailhead.